Skip to content

 /plugin install labretriever@labretriever

 The plugin will prompt you for a VirtualDB config file path and an optional HuggingFace token at enable time.
+Both MCP servers are registered automatically.
 If labretriever-mcp is not found on PATH when a session starts, Claude will display installation instructions.

 For the BrentLab yeast resources collection, download the ready-to-use config from: